arangoml/recommendation-demo/README.md

 * `recommendMoviesContentBasedML (userId: "User/1", movieRecommendationLimit: 50, expansionLimit:100)`
 * `recommendMoviesEmbeddingML (userId: "User/1", movieRecommendationLimit: 50, expansionLimit:100)`
 * `recommendMoviesPredictionGNN (userId: "User/1", movieRecommendationLimit: 50, expansionLimit:100)`

+*Note `only for localhost`: If running on localhost and/or with authentication disabled you can access the graphql endpoint by click the `Show Interface` button.
+With the Demo UI running locally you will also need to supply your localhost username, password, and the GraphQL URL endpoint when navigating to the frontend demo site.*